 On Day Three God accomplishes chiefly two things.
 He speaks of a division between the dry land and the water, calling them Earth and Seas.
 He then sees their moral qualities, that they are good.
-Does he mean the activity of dividing is good?
-Or the effect of the division?
+Does he mean that the activity of dividing things is good?
+Or merely the effects of division?
 Or the activity of naming something?
 Or that this division is entirely complete and is therefore good?
 The text is unclear.

 Day Four – Sun, Moon, and Stars

 “And God said, “Let there be lights in the vault of the heavens to divide the day from the night, and they shall be signs for the fixed times and for days and for years, and they shall be lights in the vault of the heavens to light up the earth.”
 And so it was.
 And God made the two great lights, the great light for the dominion of day, and the small light for the dominion of night, and the stars.
 And God placed them in the vault of the heavens to light up the earth.
 And to have dominion over day and night and to divide the light from the darkness.
 And God saw that it was good.
 And it was evening and it was morning, fourth day” (1:10-19).